 |Sister-ships||Greg Mortimer, Ocean Victory, Ocean Explorer, Ocean Odyssey, Ocean Albatros|

 Review of Ocean Discoverer

-Ocean Discoverer is the fifth in a series of ten "Ulstein CX103" design (Infinity-Class) expedition vessels, with sisterships Greg Mortimer (2019), Ocean Victory (2020), Ocean Explorer (2021-Feb), Ocean TBN (2021-Sept), Ocean Odyssey (2022-March) plus 4 more (TBN) units.
+Ocean Discoverer is the fifth in a series of ten "Ulstein CX103" design (Infinity-Class) expedition vessels, with sisterships Greg Mortimer (2019-Aug), Ocean Victory (2020-Sept), Ocean Explorer (2021-Feb), Ocean Odyssey (2022-March), Ocean Albatros (2022-Oct) plus 4 more (TBN) units.
 The patented ULSTEIN X-BOW design is one of the unusual for expedition ships features, The vessel also utilizes the latest technologies in naval engineering.
-The ship is technically managed by Cruise Management Intl, Miami.
+The ship is technically managed by Cruise Management International (Miami-based passenger vessel/fleet management company).
 CMI Leisure Miami handles hotel operations.